What makes Clear Kids different to other clinics?

 I have many years experience working with little people just like yours.
 I was fortunate to begin my career in the ACT government at Therapy ACT and The Child Development Service working within multidiscipline teams in a variety of roles including early intervention, school age complex disability services, feeding, clinical supervision and managing the delivery of therapy in schools (Therapy Assistant Program).
 I have had the privilege of assisting families with children from many different cultures, language backgrounds, diagnoses and family situations.

-I love to share my knowledge and experience, I taught for many years in the Disability Certificate II and IV at CIT and the University of Canberra in the Speech Pathology course as part of the paediatric unit.
+For three years I instructed the Disability Certificate II and IV at CIT and lectured for the University of Canberra in the Speech Pathology course as part of the paediatric unit.

 I am a Certified Practising Speech Pathologist (CPSP) trained in: